BlokasLabs/midihub-docs/docs/index.md

 ## The Memory

-On power-up Midihub loads the MIDI Processing Pipelines that were stored in its Flash memory, preset 1.
+On power-up Midihub loads the MIDI Processing Pipelines that were stored in its Flash memory, the last stored preset.
 While editing the pipelines using the editor, changes remain in volatile memory only, until the pipeline is 'Stored' in Flash memory of the device via the Toolbar or Device->Store submenu.
 It's also possible to discard the current changes and restore the state by 'Loading' from Flash memory, via the Toolbar or Device->Load menu, making it easy to experiment with the pipeline and go back to previous state.

 Backups of all of the current Midihub state, including all of the presets, microtunings and settings, may be exported and imported via the 'Device -> Export
 Everything' and 'Device -> Import Everything' menus while Midihub is connected to the editor.